Charles Chaboillez: Fur Trade

 Chaboillez was a client of Montreal merchant Jean Orillat and he was supplied from Michilimackinac by John Askin.
 He maintained business relations with Benjamin Frobisher, who went surety for him in 1778 and again in 1783.
 That year, Frobisher and Chaboillez guaranteed an expedition costing £3,500 which Benjamin and his brother Joseph Frobisher sent to Grand Portage.
 In 1785, he went into partnership with other Montreal outfitters and merchants at Michilimackinac, one being Étienne-Charles Campion, to form the General Company of Lake Superior and the South.
-The objective of the 'General Society', was to engage in the fur trade in the upper Mississippi region for a period of three years.
+The objective of the 'General Society', was to engage in the fur trade in the Mississippi region for a period of three years.
 In 1786, Chaboillez joined with McTavish, the Frobisher brothers, James McGill and others merchants to ask Sir John Johnson to establish peace among the Indian tribes in the upper Mississippi region.
 During the winter of 1792–93 Chaboillez was in partnership with George Edme Young, and they engaged 42 men to go to Michilimackinac and the Mississippi.